 Plus, growing in your creative achievements is likely to lead to the kind of personal satisfaction and fulfillment that is core to why you started a journey of creative independence in the first place.
 Our inspiration and energy are best when we are happy and healthy, and creative growth is at the center of it all.

 When reflecting on their career, DKNG credits that drive to evolve with many of their proudest moments.
 “The hunger to do more and improve and be curious is almost the sole reason why we’re successful,” Dan Kuhlken says.

 Pushing your limits will do more than drive success, it will also keep things interesting.
 “It’s a lot more exciting to learn something for the first time,” Nathan Goldman points out, “than to fall back on the security of something we’ve done a hundred times.”

 With these five strategies in place, you can begin to transform the work you love to do today in your personal time into a thriving business built on the strength of your creativity.
-In between IRL networking and community building, take time to read the stories of artists who have come before you— 5 Artists On What It Takes To Make It — for a healthy dose of inspiration.
+In between IRL networking and community building, take time to read the stories of artists who have come before you for a healthy dose of inspiration.

 We’re excited to see what you do.